Frequently Asked Questions

 Do you board pets?

-Yes, we have cat boarding facilities.
+Yes, we have cat boarding facilities, though we are closed over public holidays including Christmas & Easter.
 All kitties receive lots of TLC and cuddles while you have the peace of mind of knowing your feline friend is being cared for by trained veterinary professionals.
 This is of particular importance to those clients with elderly pets or those requiring medications.

 What are your kennels like?